NIEM/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 After you have analyzed and determined your exchange requirements, you proceed to [map and model]({{ site.data.pages.iepd-lifecycle | append: "map-and-model" | relative_url }}) them for the next step in the IEPD development process.

 A common way begin the creation of IEPD components for your exchange is to create a mapping document.
 This is typically a spreadsheet, which maps your local exchange data elements to the NIEM data model.

-You can [download a sample spreadsheet](../map-and-model/assets/SampleEmptyMappingDocument.xlsx "Sample Mapping Document") and modify it to suit your requirements.
+{:.note}
+See the **[Mapping Spreadsheet]({{ "/reference/iepd/artifacts/mapping-spreadsheet" | relative_url }})** page in the [IEPD Artifacts]({{ "/reference/iepd/artifacts/" | relative_url }}) section for more information about the spreadsheet and to download the template and examples.

 The [Schema Subset Generation Tool (SSGT)]({{ site.data.pages.ssgt | relative_url }} "Schema Subset Generation Tool (SSGT)") is a good tool to use to map your exchange to NIEM.
 If you are unfamiliar with the SSGT, refer to [Map and Model Training](../map-and-model/ "Map and Model Training"), "What is a Mapping Document."
 The SSGT's advantage lies in that you can extract just what you need from NIEM, i.e., create a subset.